leo-texuanw/Learning/aws/docs/Serverless_DynamoDB.md

 ### DynamoDB Streams

-Changes in DynamoDB (Create, Update, Delete) can end up in a DynamoDB Stream.
+Time-ordered sequence of item-level changes in DynamoDB (Create, Update, Delete) can end up stored in a DynamoDB Stream.

 - This stream can be read by AWS lambda & EC2 instances, and we can then do
   - React to changes in real time (welcome email to new users